-IT infrastructure is located at specialised co-located data centres for additional resilience (Sheffield & Leeds), with migration to cloud services scheduled to be complete by the end of 2023.
+IT infrastructure is located at two data centres (in Sheffield & Leeds), with migration to cloud services nearing completion for most systems.
 The replacement IT system being developed is entirely cloud hosted to satisfy resilience and scalability requirements.

-A business continuity/disaster recovery plan is in place.
+A business continuity/disaster recovery plan is in place, and Westfield has comprehensive cyber-insurance.